ghostdevv/website/src/content/blog/cloud-development-environments-but-why.md

 ---
 tag: blog
-title: Cloud Developer Environments... but why?!
+title: Cloud Development Environments... but why?!
-excerpt: What is a Cloud Developer Environment (CDE) and why would I ever need one?
+excerpt: What is a Cloud Development Environment (CDE) and why would I ever need one?
-image: $assets/cloud-developer-environments-but-why.png
+image: $assets/cloud-development-environments-but-why.png
 timestamp: 1696875978128
 ---

-You might have come across a significant amount of news in recent years regarding Cloud Developer Environments (CDE).
+You might have come across a significant amount of news in recent years regarding Cloud Development Environments (CDE).
 Nevertheless, CDE's are still an under-utilised tool, with many misunderstanding or underestimating their value.
 Resisting change is part of human nature; it can be intimidating - and in our industry - often involves financial costs.
 Plus, if you already have a powerful computer, why would you ever need a CDE?

 I've grown quite passionate about this topic since joining the [Gitpod Community](https://www.gitpod.io/community) Team.
 While I was a skeptic myself, the enthusiasts in the CDE communities have helped me learn to appreciate the incredible workflows made possible by these environments.
 In this post, I'll try to address common concerns, and explore a comprehensive list of CDEs that I believe are worth trying out yourself.

-## What is a Cloud Developer Environment?
+## What is a Cloud Development Environment?

 A Cloud Development Environment (CDE) is a readily-available development environment that comes pre-configured with all the necessary tools, libraries, and dependencies required to write or review code.
 The ideal CDE is a reproducable environment, with direct access to the underlying machine, enabling you to use all the tools and software you love.